 The dispersion was initially ε0 seconds at the time immediately after the measurement was made.

-The maximum frequency errors (measured in ppm) of the CSA and TV Device are φc and φs respectively.
+The maximum frequency errors (measured in ppm) of the CSA and TV Device are ϕcand ϕsrespectively.

-The maximum tolerable dispersion (the required accuracy of synchronization) is εmax seconds.
+The maximum tolerable dispersion (the required accuracy of synchronization) is εmaxseconds.

 Then the number of seconds Τ after which the dispersion will exceed the maximum amount can be calculated as: